Early Brazil hedging taking toll on Credit Suisse's Verde fund

-SAO PAULO (Reuters) - Extreme foreign investor complacency about Brazil’s growing macroeconomic imbalances is driving up the cost of hedging for Credit Suisse’s CSHG Verde FIC FIM, leaving Brazil’s largest hedge fund on track to post its worst annual performance since 2008.
+SAO PAULO, Nov 11 (Reuters) - Extreme foreign investor complacency about Brazil’s growing macroeconomic imbalances is driving up the cost of hedging for Credit Suisse’s CSHG Verde FIC FIM, leaving Brazil’s largest hedge fund on track to post its worst annual performance since 2008.

 In an investor letter obtained by Reuters on Tuesday, money managers at Verde said Brazil’s situation is “way more fragile than what market prices suggest.”
 They spent the entire year buying insurance to protect against asset price declines as Latin America’s largest economy deteriorated, the letter said.